 As Brian Gardner discussed in a recent article, your site needs to reinforce your knowledge, mastery and authority.
 People are looking for useful articles… that’s the opportunity!

 How to start the conversation

-Your in-house marketing person may be talking about social media, but you really need to have all those platforms focus attention back to your website.
-The site needs to be the core of a strategy to demonstrate your professional experience through articles and helpful information.
+Your in-house marketing person may be talking about Facebook and social media, but you really need to have all those platforms focus attention back to your website.
+Your site needs to be the core of a digital marketing strategy to demonstrate your professional experience through articles and helpful information.

 Sharing specific knowledge on your website may seem counter-intuitive, but your ideal client is using Google to research your specialty and she will find you immediately.
 Facebook is for advertising, but consumers turn to Google for answers and searching for professionals who they can hire.

 Over the last five years, I have consulted with professionals in many industries to help them grasp the concepts that have helped my business attract new clients through helpful information.
 This strategy does require work and patience, but ultimately generates a consumer interface that will have a profound impact.